abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 it, worry and fight about it, and become distressed when we lose it.

 We all have *rāga-taṇhā,* sensual desire, as part of our being.
-If our parents didn’t have rāga-taṇhā*,* we wouldn’t be here.
+If our parents didn’t have rāga-taṇhā, we wouldn’t be here.
 When it’s present, we want to perceive the beautiful in the body.
 When it’s not present, the body doesn’t seem so beautiful anymore—it doesn’t appeal to us in the same way.
 We’re no longer in the grip of a desire that can